Chief Marketing Officer

 3. Listen to your employees.
 Create a safe space where employees can be vocal without repercussion.
 If someone is feeling uncomfortable, being called racial slurs, or getting sexually harassed, there needs to be processes in place that ensure these concerns are heard and taken action upon.

 4. Embrace vulnerability.
-Perhaps the CEO’s child is a transgender woman.
-Giving your CEO and their daughter a platform to speak about their experiences can be a powerful indicator of acceptance and inclusion in the workplace and cause a ripple effect of more conversations.
+Giving people of diverse backgrounds a platform to speak about their experiences can be a powerful indicator of acceptance and inclusion in the workplace and cause a ripple effect of more conversations.
 Create programs where employees can socialize and educate each other about their backgrounds.
 Even electronic communications such as a weekly newsletter with employee profiles highlighting their culture, history, hobbies, and more could help.

 5. Assume the stereotypes you’ve heard throughout your life have affected your unconscious biases.
 No one is safe from having unconscious biases.
 The key is to acknowledge and to help others acknowledge patterns of unconscious biases.
 Once you recognize these patterns, you can seek to unlearn them by opening up your network exposure.

 6. Create training programs that can help level the playing field.
 Equally capable and intelligent employees have not all been given the same opportunities in life to succeed.
 Part of being equitable is ensuring that employees who may not have had the opportunities to learn or be trained on certain job aspects are able to acquire that knowledge without being deemed as falling behind or less capable.

 7. Be proactive.
 It’s easy to roll out a couple of initiatives and think that you are all set.
 Making sure you’re creating a work environment that’s not only diverse but also inclusive and equitable requires continuous thought and work.
 Stay ahead and constantly research and experiment with new initiatives.